 - Late 90's Dual Over Head Cam (DOHC) EJ25's.
 These are great and I've used them a lot.
 They were only made for a few years in the late 90's so they're getting tougher to find.
 They were replaced by the Single Over Head Cam engines that are more ubiquitous these days.

 There are many flavors of forced induction engines and they're super fun, but will all add a fair bit of complication.
 The easiest will be the EJ22T but they only made a couple thousand so they're REALLY hard to find nowadays.
 The WRX is next in line regarding ease, and can be used up until 2005.
 The trick with the WRX will be mounting an Intercooler in a place with good airflow.
+You can use the Forester XT as well, just contact me before you buy a donor - I'll fill you in on the complications.

 On a bus you're going to have to relocate the turbo or the fuel tank - Turbo's are difficult in a bus!!!
 Vanagons will require cutting and relocating of heat sensitive parts.
 Bugs will require cutting of the parcel tray and heat protecting.